 - First, you keep the currency of trust.
 Trust is at the heart of payments based on stored data.
 So, data loss is devastating.
 Loyalty that may have taken years to build can disappear in seconds.
 Tokens can help you earn and protect hard-won trust.

 - Second, you make transactions invisible.
 The best service is the service you don’t even notice.
 It’s effortless―so nothing detracts from the experience.
 Tokenization can make this possible across channels, brands, and payment methods.

 Tokens have a major role to play in the best customer experiences.
-If you’d like to learn more about what your business could do with them, take a look here.
+If you’d like to learn more about what your business could do with them, take a look at Token Management Service.